turingschool/try-turing/_posts/1000-01-31-twitter-project-part-3.markdown

 my_file.close
 ```

 If you want to, go ahead and try that out, then open the file it created and look at it.

 <div class="card cyan ">
   <div class="card-content white-text">
     <span class="card-title black-text"><b>Try it: Saving Search Results</b></span>
     <p>
-      Modify your <span class="command">twitter_search.rb</span> program so that whenever it runs, it saves the results to a text file.
+      Modify your `twitter_search.rb</span> program so that whenever it runs, it saves the results to a text file.
 The file name should be based on what hashtag the user enters.
-For example, if they search "#denver", the results file should be called <span class="command">results_for_#denver.txt</span>.
+For example, if they search "#denver", the results file should be called <span class="command">results_for_#denver.txt`.
 Hint: You'll want to use string interpolation (look back at section 1 if you've forgotten what this is).
     </p>
   </div>
 </div>